blacknon/lssh/cmd/lsmux/README.md

 ### persistent sessions

 `lsmux` can keep a session alive in the background and let another terminal attach later.
+This persistent session feature is currently not supported on Windows.

 ```shell
 # create and attach